arifalmas/arifalmas/README.md

 *🛠️ Skills:*
 - Proficient in JavaScript and modern frontend frameworks such as React, Next.js, and Redux.
 - Experienced in backend development with Node.js and deployment with Express.
-- Skilled in Web Design including Visual presantations and Animations.
+- Skilled in Web Design Including Visual presantations and Animations.

 Want to know more about me ? [**Check out my Portfolio.**](https://www.arifalmas.pro/)